mouadklai/VGA_microbial_decomposition/README.md

 # Voxel-Based Approach for Simulating Microbial Decomposition of Organic Matter in Soil

 This project provides an implementation of a voxel-based approach for simulating microbial decomposition of organic matter in soil using 3D computed tomography (CT) images.
-The method focuses on the interaction between microbial dynamics and soil structure, leveraging numerical schemes and machine learning models.

 ## Overview

 This approach models microbial decomposition within a soil structure represented by 3D voxel grids derived from CT images.
-The simulation incorporates biological and physical processes such as microbial growth, substrate consumption, and diffusion of organic matter, taking into account varying soil saturation levels.
+The simulation incorporates biological and physical processes such as microbial growth, substrate consumption, taking into account diffusion of organic matter.

 ### Key Features